 Crawfish Etouffee Recipe

-This Cajun crawfish etouffee recipe is loaded with meaty crawfish tails smothered in a rich gravy with Cajun spices and fresh herbs, served over rice.
+This Cajun crawfish etouffee recipe is loaded with meaty crawfish tails smothered in a rich gravy with spices and fresh herbs, served over rice.
 It’s huge on flavor and easy to make.
+One of our very favorites!

 We’re cooking up a big pot of warm, comforting Crawfish Etouffee in the Chili Pepper Madness kitchen, my friends.
 Would you care for a bowl?
 Come on and join us!